 Never put cold milk in hot coffee.
 Ever.
-We really can’t stress this enough.
+We really can’t stress this enough, really.
 It kills the flavour of the coffee, smothering the more delicate flavours of your brew and quite frankly ruining what should be a lovely cup of coffee.

-Room temperature works well, but ideally you want a bit of heat in there to match the coffee, so why not just pop it in the microwave for a few seconds before adding to your coffee?
-For a classic milky coffee (think latte or cappuccino) you want the milk at around 60/70 degrees celsius
+- Room temperature works well, but ideally you want to add a bit more heat to match the coffee.
+An easy cheat?
+Pop your cup with milk in the microwave for a few seconds before adding the coffee!

-Some coffee is just better suited for milk, and it’s really just a bit of common sense that will tell you which of our coffees will take milk and which won’t.
-Generally, the roast level gives you a pretty good idea - for instance, our Dark Roast is probably the best suited out of all our blends for milk, whereas our Light Roast would just end up insipid and tasteless.
-But this does get a bit more complicated, as roast level does not necessarily mean that the resulting coffee has the body and depth to handle milk.
+Some coffee is just better suited for milk.
+Generally, the roast level gives you a pretty good idea; for instance, a darker roast would work better with milk, whereas the lighter roasted coffee would be ‘drowned out’ by milk.
+But, this does get a bit more complicated, as roast level does not necessarily mean that the resulting coffee has the body and depth to handle milk.

-For reference, here’s a quick list of our current Nespresso® compatible pods, and how they perform...
+For reference, here’s a list of the different CRU Kafe pods, and how each blend performs with milk:

 Light Roast - Not Suited.
 The only way we’d recommend having milk with our Light Roast is as a macchiato or cortado; just a splash of warm milk in a small espresso.